tomojitakasu/PocketSDR/doc/algo_desc.md

 frames are expected to maintain the same polarity.
 If the expected next frame does not appear at the predicted lock count, the decoder clears frame sync.

+For frame synchronization over raw navigation-symbol buffers, the decoder uses soft-symbol score helpers for preambles and known symbol tables.
+Each expected bit is scored from the stored reliability value, and the acceptance threshold is chosen so that saturated 0/255 inputs keep the same allowed-error behavior as the previous hard-symbol matcher.
+This lets low-confidence sign errors pass when the rest of the sync pattern is reliable, while strong wrong symbols still reject the candidate.
+Patterns configured with zero allowed errors remain hard-compatible and require exact hard-decision agreement to avoid false locks on short preambles.

 Modern signals often do not use a simple repeated preamble.
 The implementation therefore has signal-specific synchronizers for CNAV-2, Galileo, BeiDou B-CNAV, GLONASS modernized strings, and NavIC L1 SPS.
 These synchronizers use